charmingbiswas/golang-playground/README.md

-This repo is just for fun little projects in Golang to master the language better.
+This repo contains code snippets for the most common Golang features, design principles and best practices.